eugeniop/blog/_posts/2020-05-11-Using-a-Watchdog-to-fix-all-issues.md

 My little [project]({% post_url 2020-01-18-A-Display-of-Stoic-Quotes-using-Arduino-and-e-Paper-Display %}) has become quite sophisticated now.
 I managed to code enough to fill 82% of Arduino's total program memory!

 One of the latest additions was telemetry.
-I'm using the board's WiFi capabilities to send back home a summary of statistics, error conditions and various other metrics.
+I'm using the board's WiFi capabilities to send back home a summary of statistics, error conditions, and various other metrics.

 Now that I have a [scheduler]({% post_url 2020-03-28-A-Very-Simple-Task-Scheduler-on-Arduino %}) this is easy to do.
 There's no requirement to send anything in real-time, so I can have this happen every few hours.

-I might cover the details of the networking stack in a later post, although there's nothing particularly special about it.
-Just a simple HTTPs call to an API secured by [Auth0](https://auth0.com).
+I might cover the details of the networking stack in a later post, although there's nothing special about it—just a simple HTTPs call to an API secured by [Auth0](https://auth0.com).

 > I've already covered the mechanics of authentication [here]( post_url 2019-04-14-calling-secure-apis-from-arduino-part-i %}) and [here]({ post_url 2019-04-14-calling-secure-apis-from-arduino-part-ii %}).

 It all works great, but sometimes (very rarely), the board hangs.
 I spent a few cycles and couldn't find anything obvious.
 It all works fine when I look into it.
 I suspect a memory issue.
-The payloads for token exchange can sometimes get large (around 1.5KB in some cases), and even though I've been careful to use singletons, added error control and use memory very carefully, every once in a while something goes wrong and I need to reset the board, which of course is not very convenient for long term operations and resiliency.
+The payloads for token exchange can sometimes get large (around 1.5KB in some cases), and even though I've been careful to use singletons, added error control and use memory very carefully, every once in a while something goes wrong, and I need to reset the board, which of course is not very convenient for long term operations and resiliency.

 ## The Watchdog timer

-Most uControllers used in embedded systems include a [Watchdog timer (WDT)](https://en.wikipedia.org/wiki/Watchdog_timer) and the [Atmel SAMD21](https://www.microchip.com/wwwproducts/en/ATsamd21g18) is no exception.
-A Watchdog timer is essentially an independent timing subsystem that needs to be reset constantly.
-If, for whatever reason, the system fails to reset the timer it will automatically restart the controller (or put it in a safe mode).
+Most uControllers used in embedded systems include a [Watchdog timer (WDT)](https://en.wikipedia.org/wiki/Watchdog_timer), and the [Atmel SAMD21](https://www.microchip.com/wwwproducts/en/ATsamd21g18) is no exception.
+A Watchdog timer is essentially an independent timing subsystem that needs to be reset always.
+If the system fails to reset the timer for whatever reason, it will automatically restart the controller (or put it in a safe mode).

-> 99% of computer problems are solved by a reset.
+> A reset solves> 99% of computer problems.

 ## The SAMD21 WDT

-The ATSAMD21 chip includes a WDT, and there are a few libraries to access it ina. simplified way.
+The ATSAMD21 chip includes a WDT, and there are a few libraries to access it in a simplified way.
 A simple to use one is [Adafruit's Sleepy_Dog](https://github.com/adafruit/Adafruit_SleepyDog).

-> The library is a good abstraction, but it could use better documentation perhaps. e.g. `resetCause()`
+> The library is a good abstraction, but it could use better documentation, perhaps. e.g. `resetCause()`

-My first attempt was to simply schedule a 5-minute timer (plenty for all my operations) and then schedule a 1 min reset using the scheduler.
+My first attempt was to schedule a 5-minute timer (plenty for all my operations) and then schedule a 1 min reset using the scheduler.
 The solution was great and elegant:

 ```c++
   dispatcher.add("Reset WDT", actions.resetWDTAction, 1);